Solarbabies: Release

-Critical response
+Reception

-Reviews for Solarbabies were very poor, with film historian Leonard Maltin describing it thus: "An appalling stinker; the 1980's teen jargon doesn't exactly capture the futuristic mood of this junk."
+Reviews for Solarbabies were very poor, with film historian Leonard Maltin describing it thus: "An appalling stinker, the 1980's teen jargon doesn't exactly capture the futuristic mood of this junk."
 The film was given a BOMB rating in his annual publication.

 Joe Kane, the "Phantom of the Movies", called the picture "A pathetic Mad Max Beyond Thunderdome rip-off, working from a script which must have been scrawled in Crayola, with every futuristic cliché you could possibly imagine.
 Lacking in originality, but rich in brain-dead dialogue; when Jami Gertz snarls, 'Get out, you creature of filth!', consider that a subliminal message."

+Steven H. Scheuer, author of Movies on TV, also slammed the film: "This pic rips off everything from Cool Hand Luke to Dune to Rollerball to Logan's Run to The Warriors and still comes up dry."

 Mike Clark, reviewing the film for USA Today, had this message for the filmmakers: "Better pray for a pox on Spock, guys, and fast" (the film was released on the same day as Star Trek IV: The Voyage Home), and added "...we see in a couple of scenes that movies still exist.
 I'd have thought both civilization and the movies would have been wiped out by '41 [the year in the future the movie is set], thanks to atrocities like Solarbabies."

-Gene Siskel, on his syndicated film review show Siskel & Ebert, called the film "trash."
+Gene Siskel, on his syndicated film review show Siskel & Ebert, called the movie "trash...Such is what happens when you begin with good characters, costume/production design, special effects, and stunt-work...then scramble to build a plot around it all.
+The best thing about this picture is its title; rather than a screenplay, it has a barrel of gimmicks."
+Siskel's colleague Roger Ebert seemed to agree: "You can't expect any cast, no matter how committed, to sell a movie that--apparently--can't decide what it's about.
+The actors must be given a solid storyline to work with and build on, which neither this film nor its producers have done."

+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Legacy

+Alexei Sayle, who appeared in Solarbabies, discussed it on his podcast in 2024.
+He described it as a "disaster".